Post

 Summary

 Thank you for your patience and participation.
-The CI/CD from 0 to 1 series ends here; I hope it has helped you and your team build a complete CI/CD workflow to improve efficiency and product stability.
-If you have any implementation questions, feel free to leave a comment.
+The CI/CD From 0 to 1 series ends here; I hope it helps you and your team build a complete CI/CD workflow to improve efficiency and product stability.
+Feel free to leave comments if you have any implementation questions.
 These four articles took about 14+ days to write.
 If you found them helpful, please follow me on Medium and share with your friends and colleagues.

 You’re welcome.